-• Complete all required coursework.
+- Complete all required coursework.
 Students must complete the last thirty (30) semester hours of upper (3000 & 4000) level courses in residence at Chipola.
-In extreme cases, a maximum of six (6) hours of the final thirty (30) semester hours of their program may be completed at another accredited senior institution with prior approval of the academic department chair.
+In extreme cases, a maximum of six (6) hours of the final thirty (30) semester hours of their program may be completed at another accredited senior institution with prior approval of the academic department chair. - Earn a cumulative GPA of 2.0. - Complete a minimum of 120 hours of coursework. - Complete a minimum of 60 hours of 3000/4000 coursework at a senior level institution.